/images/resources/code-examples/code-examples-dotnet.jpg

 code_verifier=HlfffYlGy7SIX3pYHOMJfhnO5AhUW1eOIKfjR42ue28

-A response containing a set of tokens is then returned, after which the web app is returned to the protected page originally requested.
+The OpenID provider returns a response containing a set of tokens, after which the .NET framework redirects the user's browser to the protected page originally requested.

 json